 There are no health risks associated with the use of cannabidiol, nor the development of addiction.
 Since CBD is not - unlike the well-known THC - a psychoactive component of cannabis, there is no danger of any euphoric states.
 This is also confirmed by the final report of the World Health Organization (WHO), in which the expert commission on drug addiction deals with the assessment of cannabidiol.

 If your doctor has prescribed medication or other treatment for a more serious illness, you should inform him that you are taking CBD, or consult with him about suitability, possible drug interactions and dosage.
 You can read more about the working principles of cannabidiol, as well as its correct use, on our blog .

 Quality in the first place

 If you really want to "squeeze" the maximum out of a CBD product for your health, always carefully check what you are buying.
 In our e-shop, you can be sure that CBD oils are 100% natural and organic, from hemp exclusively coming from EU countries.
 Remedika CBD oils do not contain any pesticides, heavy metals or other harmful substances.
 Production is subject to strict standards, we extract CBD from the plant using the most modern and safest CO2 method.

 Our oils contain a broad spectrum of extracted cannabinoids and, conversely, do not contain even a trace amount of THC.
 You can find the entire documentation in the Quality control section.

 *The information provided on this website is for educational purposes only.
-None of the given information is intended as a substitute for a medical diagnosis and such information cannot be considered as medical advice or recommended treatment.
+None of the information provided is intended as a substitute for medical diagnosis and such information cannot be considered as medical advice or recommended treatment.
 This website does not support, endorse or advocate the use of narcotic or psychotropic substances or the commission of any other illegal activity.